instantlinux/docker-tools/images/duplicati/README.md

 [![](https://img.shields.io/docker/v/instantlinux/duplicati?sort=date)](https://microbadger.com/images/instantlinux/duplicati "Version badge") [![](https://images.microbadger.com/badges/image/instantlinux/duplicati.svg)](https://microbadger.com/images/instantlinux/duplicati "Image badge") [![](https://images.microbadger.com/badges/commit/instantlinux/duplicati.svg)](https://microbadger.com/images/instantlinux/duplicati "Commit badge")

+Status: *Deprecated*

+Abandoned duplicati in favor of [restic](https://restic.net/).
+See the [k8s resource file here](https://github.com/instantlinux/docker-tools/blob/master/k8s/restic.yaml) for a straightforward way to deploy without any special tools, just the generic alpine image, k8s secrets and built-in busybox cron.

+Duplicati proved impossible to monitor, fragile and incapable of handling backup savesets much bigger than a third of a terabyte.
+Restic (a more mature OSS package with more contributors and far more annual release updates) just works, providing all the same features (minus a UI) and none of the maintenance headaches.
+This image will be kept available for the many who use it, but with encouragement to try restic.

+Old description:

 Duplicati 2.0 software for secure online/local backups.
 After CrashPlan discontinued its individual-user subscription service in 2018, this along with the BackBlaze B2 or Amazon S3 service is the most-active open-source project and is the best alternative for Linux users.
 Project organizers tag releases "beta", "experimental", and "canary"; to take advantage of the rapid pace of development, this container image provides the experimental release which has the most-current reasonably-stable feature set.
 Use the linuxserver/duplicati:latest image if you wish to run the older beta version.
 This one includes timezone support.

 ### Usage